 machinectl utility will also be a part of the

-systemd-container package, and this will enable you to manage your containers via a simple interface (although everything can be done using
+systemd-container package, and this will enable you to manage your containers via a simple inteface (although everything can be done using

 I won’t be talking about Linux containers or Solaris Containers, but they are also popular and exciting container technologies.